Unlike sheep, goats remain susceptible to internal parasites (worms) throughout their lives.

 Drench doses are weight dependent.
 Underdosing is likely to be ineffective and may encourage drench resistance.
 Overdosing can result in poisoning, particularly with levamisole (‘clear’) drenches or mineralised drenches containing selenium.

-Careful management can help reduce your reliance on drenches to control internal parasites in your goats.
+Careful management can help reduce your reliance on drenches to control internal parasites:

-Avoid grazing goats with lambs and hoggets.
+- Avoid grazing goats with lambs and hoggets.
 Both goats and young sheep are very susceptible to internal parasites and share the same worms.
-Grazing these two stock classes together puts increased parasite pressure on both.

-Allow goats to graze longer pastures.
-Goats have different grazing requirements to sheep and perform much better on grass that is 4cm or more in length.
+- Allow goats to graze longer pastures.
 Forcing goats to graze very close to the ground increases their parasite larval intake.

-Feed supplements such as hay, silage or commercial pellets/meal.
+- Feed supplements such as hay, silage or commercial pellets/meal.
 This will reduce your goats’ pasture larval exposure and keep them well fed.
-Remember animals in good condition are better able to tolerate worm burdens and mount an effective immune response.

-Parasite management involves many factors and there is no recipe that will work in all situations.
-Talk to your vet to formulate the best parasite management plan for your goats and the rest of your lifestyle block.
+Parasite management involves many factors.
+Talk to your vet about the best parasite management plan for your goats.